 - Preheat oven to 350F/175C.
 Grease a 9 inch springform pan and line the bottom with parchment paper.

 - Melt butter and chocolate chips.
 Melt butter and chocolate chips in a microwave proof bowl in 30 second bursts.
 Whisk until smooth.
 (Alternately, you can combine both butter and chocolate chips over a simmering water bath and whisk until smooth.)

 - Add additional ingredients.
 Add egg yolks, vanilla, and espresso powder.
 Whisk well.
-Switch to a spatula and add flour, salt, and baking soda.
+Switch to a spatula and add almond flour, salt, and baking powder.
 Mix until somewhat smooth (the batter will look rough) and no streaks remain.

 - Beat egg whites and sugar.
 In a separate bowl, use a hand mixer (on the highest setting) to beat the egg whites until frothy.
 Add half of the sugar and continue beating.
 Add the rest of the sugar, bit by bit, until stiff peaks form, about 6-8 minutes.

 - Add egg whites to chocolate batter.
 Using a stiff spatula, add egg whites to the chocolate batter.
 Fold in egg whites gently, so as not to lose any air bubbles.
 Keep folding until no streaks remain.
 It's okay if there are a few lumps here and there.

 - Transfer batter to the cake pan and smooth the top.
 Bake until the edges are puffed but the center is jiggly when you gently shake the pan, about 22-25 minutes.
 Do not overbake!

 - Remove cake from the oven.
 Let cool for 10 minutes.
 Slide a knife all around the edge of the cake and release from the springform pan.
 Serve immediately or at room temperature with a dollop of the Cinnamon Whipped Cream and a sprinkle of raspberries.
 Enjoy!

 For the Cinnamon Whipped Cream: